-- Do I need to know what problems that GPS creates while driving?
-No. - Required reading: Examinable, must be read by everyone - The list will be published on our website and on L2P this week - Recommended reading: Not examinable - Different papers for each groups for reviews or discussion - Other papers are example - Examples to illustrate the concepts explained in the class.
+- Do I need to know what problems that GPS creates while driving? - No. - Required reading: Examinable, must be read by everyone

+- Recommended reading: Not examinable - Different papers for each groups for reviews or discussion - Other papers are example - Examples to illustrate the concepts explained in the class.